The Bankrate promise

-Another option is upgrading your cash back card, also known as a product change.
+Another option is upgrading your cash back card, which is known as a product change.

 “Upgrading a card with the same credit card issuer may not cause any adverse impact to a credit score as they may be able to tie the old and new card trade line together,” says Dasent.
 “I would suggest confirming the latter with the credit card company before proceeding.”

 When is the wrong time to apply for a travel card?

 If you’re in a traveling mood but you’re bad with credit, you shouldn’t be too eager to apply for a travel card.
 If you can’t manage your expenses properly on one card, it’s likely you’ll find yourself drowning in carried-over balances and interest rates in no time.
 Don’t forget, credit cards are generally high-interest products.
 In fact, the average credit APR is currently above 20 percent.